code-423n4/2023-10-wildcat/README.md

 ### Access Controls and Permissions

-- Consider ways in which borrower addresses, controller factories or vaults can be added to the archcontroller either without the specific approval of its owner or as a result of contract deployment.
+- Consider ways in which borrower addresses, controller factories or markets can be added to the archcontroller either without the specific approval of its owner or as a result of contract deployment.
 - Consider ways in which lenders can be authorised on a controller without the specific permission of the borrower that deployed it.
 - Consider ways in which where the access roles for market interactions can be maliciously altered to either block or elevant parties outside of the defined flow.
 - Consider ways in which removing access (borrowers from the archcontroller, lenders from controllers) can lead to the inability to interact correctly with markets.

-### Vault Parameters
+### Market Parameters

 - Consider ways in which market interest rates can be manipulated to produce results that are outside of controller-specific limits
 - Consider ways in which the reserve ratio of a market can be manipulated so as to lead to the borrower borrowing more than they should be permitted.